Nikola Šainović

 Nikola Šainović (Никола Шаиновић, born 7 December 1948) is a Serbian politician.
 A close associate of Slobodan Milošević, he held several important state functions of Serbia and FR Yugoslavia during the 1990s.
 He has been a member of the Socialist Party of Serbia since the party's foundation.

 He served as the Deputy Prime Minister of FR Yugoslavia in charge of foreign affairs from 1994 to 2000, and represented Milošević as his emissary in Kosovo affairs from October 1998 during the Kosovo War.
-He previously served as the Prime Minister of Serbia from 1993 to 1994 and as the minister of Energy and Mining of Serbia and the Deputy Prime Minister of Serbia from 1991 to 1993.
+He previously served as the Prime Minister of Serbia from 1993 to 1994 and as the minister of Energy and Mining of Serbia and the Deputy Prime Minister of Serbia from 1991 to 1992.

 In 2009, he was convicted by the International Criminal Tribunal for the Former Yugoslavia in The Hague (ICTY) for crimes against humanity and war crimes committed against ethnic Albanian civilians in 1999 during the Kosovo War.
 In 2015, he was granted early release after serving two-thirds of his sentence.

 Education and career

 Šainović finished primary and secondary school in his hometown and later graduated from the University of Belgrade's Technical Faculty in Bor in 1973.
 He earned a master's degree from the University of Ljubljana in 1977 as a Chemical engineer.
-After graduating, he worked as the laboratory technician and student assistant.

 Soon afterwards he entered politics by becoming a member of the League of Communists of Serbia, Serbian branch of the League of Communists of Yugoslavia.
 He presided for four years over Bor Municipal Committee of the League of Communists and held several important executive positions in Yugoslavian energy powerhouse RTB Bor during the 1980s.

 In 1989, he became a member of the Executive Council of the Serbian Parliament.
 At the same time, he was named the Republican Secretary for industry, energy and construction.
 In 1991, the League of Communists of Serbia transformed into the Socialist Party of Serbia.

-From 1991 to 1993 he served as the minister of Energy and Mining of Serbia and held the office of the Deputy Prime Minister of Serbia.
+From 1991 to 1992 he served as the minister of Energy and Mining of Serbia and held the office of the Deputy Prime Minister of Serbia.
+In 1992 he also served as the Minister of Economy.

 On 10 February 1993, Šainović became the president of a minority Government of the Republic of Serbia after the SPS won the largest number of votes in the 20 December 1992 parliamentary election, with support from the Serbian Radical Party.
 On 18 March 1994, he resigned from office to be appointed Deputy Prime Minister of the Federal Republic of Yugoslavia in charge of foreign affairs, on 22 February 1994.